ninabarzh/broomstick/content/posts/weizenbaum.md

 **Then:**

-Weizenbaum’s greatest fear was that the younger generation would never grow old, annihilated by the technologies their societies cultivated — particularly military ones.
+Weizenbaum’s greatest fear was that the younger generation would never grow old, annihilated by the technologies their societies cultivated, particularly military ones.
 This was not a vague doomsday scenario; it was grounded in the real presence of nuclear weapons on hair‑trigger alert.

 **Now:**